NFU Mutual: HSBC

-NFU Mutual also currently has a live dispute about land ownership before the court.

 Controversies

 Frauds

 In 2011, employee Gordon Murray was jailed for three years for his fraud on the members of £400,000.

 In 2018, Iain Wishlade also an NFU employee, was jailed for over two years for submitting a fraudulent payment request from his business LDK Ltd to NFU Mutual.

 There have also been periodic frauds on the NFUM by its policy holder members.
 The most serious of these saw the perpetrator jailed for 20 years following the arrangement of an explosion which injured 81 people.